 Better Subject Lines- AI helps you create excellent subject lines to improve the overall results of your campaign.
 It uses algorithms to develop better subject lines, CTAs, and content that drives user engagement.

-Automation- In the past, email is predominantly manual, campaign-oriented activity.
+Automation- In the past, email is predominantly a manual, campaign-oriented activity.
 However, recently marketing automation strategies are getting more and more attention.
-AI helps identify events and behaviors are helping you gain more insights on these data you’ve collected.
+AI helps identify events and behaviors are helping you gain more insights on the data you’ve collected.
 That way, you can send your email at the right time without flooding a user’s inbox.